 Once people have been forced to adapt to some of these technologies, a lot of them aren’t going to go back.

 But here’s some good news: You can start adding virtual events now.
-Here’s how:
+Here’s how to plan and host a successful virtual event for your business:

-Pick an Event Type That Fits Your Business Goals
+Pick a Virtual Event Type That Fits Your Business Goals

 Before you begin planning your first big (or small) virtual event, ask yourself this: “What type of event is this?” or “What am I trying to achieve?”
 Once you have those answers, carefully determine what event type will enable you to reach your goals.
 Common virtual event types include: